eliaspfeffer/cursorfinishsound/README.md

 ## Installation

-0. go to the main folder of your repo, open your terminal (), write
+0. go to the main folder of your repo, open your terminal (should be in the main folder, so you can identify later which agent in which project has finished creating), write

 ```
 git clone https://github.com/eliaspfeffer/cursorfinishsound.git